lepture/july/docs/quickstart.rst

 A minimal July application looks something like this::

+    from july.web import JulyHandler
-    from july import JulyHandler, JulyApplication
+    from july.app import JulyApplication

     class HelloHandler(JulyHandler):